KarmaYama/cleansh/README.md

 * **Ask a Question or Share an Idea:** Our **[GitHub Discussions](https://github.com/KarmaYama/cleansh-workspace/discussions)** page is the best place to connect with us directly.
 * **Report a Bug:** Please open an issue on the **[Issues page](https://github.com/KarmaYama/cleansh-workspace/issues)**.
 We appreciate detailed bug reports!

 ---

-## License Notes

-Please check our [`License Notes`](./cleansh/LICENSE_NOTES.md) for more information.

-The overall `CleanSH` project, the `CleanSH` CLI application specifically, is licensed under the [PolyForm Noncommercial License 1.0.0](https://polyformproject.org/licenses/noncommercial/1.0.0/).
-Please refer to the specific license notes within the `CleanSH` directory for full details on commercial use.

----